Return to All Persons Trail homepage

 Photos

-- Provide photos that reflect unique areas, difficult trail sections, facilities and amenities.
+• Provide photos that reflect unique areas, difficult trail sections, and facilities and amenities.

 Feedback

-- If your trail is included on accessibility maps such as AccessNow, consider including a link.
+• If your trail is included on accessibility maps such as AccessNow or BlindSquare, consider including a link.

-The Mass Audubon Society website features a trail description, photo, a map including a downloadable map, and a link to the audio tour which users can listen to on the website or download.
-There is also a booklet about the trail available for download.
+Mass Audubon’s website features a trail description, photos, a map (both web and downloadable formats) and a link to the audio tour.
+Users can refer to the content online, and can download the map, the audio tour, and a booklet about the trail available for download.
 Available at www.massaudubon.org/get-outdoors/wildlife-sanctuaries/attleboro-springs/about/accessibility/all-persons-trail.

 Return to All Persons Trail homepage